RenderKit/embree/README.md

 Sharing buffers can significantly reduce the memory required by the application, thus we recommend using this feature.
-When enabling the `RTC_SCENE_COMPACT` scene flag, the spatial index structures index into the vertex buffer, resulting in even higher memory savings.
+When enabling the `RTC_SCENE_FLAG_COMPACT` scene flag, the spatial index structures index into the vertex buffer, resulting in even higher memory savings.

 #### EXIT STATUS {#exit-status}